UsernameFodder/pmdsky-debug/headers/README.md

   - [Local development environment](#local-development-environment)
   - [Licensing](#licensing)

-The C headers in this directory contain _type information_, including struct definitions, enum definitions, and function signatures.
+The C headers in this directory contain _type information_, including struct definitions, enum definitions, function signatures, and global variable declarations.
 They also contain _documentation_ in the form of comments.
 They don't contain "code" in the sense of executable instructions (that would be in the realm of a decompilation project).

 The top-level entrypoint for the headers is [`pmdsky.h`](pmdsky.h).
 These headers are real, valid C that can be compiled with standard tools (`gcc` or `clang`).
 They also use a subset of C supported by Ghidra's C parser with no additional environment configuration (so no GCC extensions, etc.).
 This makes them versatile and compatible with the mature ecosystem of tools available for C programming.